+What you should know about wood.
 Too often we come across misinformed consumers who are trying to reason what selection of materials they should go with for different applications when it comes to remodeling or building a home.
 Acronyms and terms are intermixed and misused but only with the good intentions of praying someone’s making the right choice for them with their fate in mind and not ripping them off.

 General use cases of wood and wood-based products are a good example.
 A husband and wife will voice concerns and say “we’ve heard to stay away from OSB!” or “is that only plywood in the back of that cabinet?”
 Manufacturers have successfully made and sold various types of wood-based products and solutions for the building and construction trades for years.
 Most manufacturers’ objectives are never to bait and switch the consumers but rather to make various types of materials and products for different applications at affordable price points.

 Consider the case for the selection of materials for a kitchen remodel.
 You may have to replace the subfloor, kitchen cabinets and wall board.
 The various options of wood materials can play well into bringing together an overall affordable, long-lasting solution of the infrastructure needed.
 Here’s a look at what the different types of options are and when or why you’d use them in a particular application.